 There will also be more structured entertainment for the Epcot International Festival of the Arts, thanks to a collaboration with Disney Theatrical that will bring music and Broadway talent to the America Gardens Theatre stage.
 Over the six weeks of the festival, some of the performers from Disney on Broadway’s award-winning shows will sing songs from various shows in concert, live on stage.

 Performances will be 5:30 p.m., 6:45 p.m. and 8 p.m.
 Friday through Monday of each festival weekend.
 It should go without saying, but these 2-person shows are not the entire Disney on Broadway productions; rather, they are concerts featuring select songs from the aforementioned shows…lest there be any confusion. 🙂

 In addition to the dining packages, there are other premium events at the Epcot International Festival of the Arts called “Interactive Workshops.”
 These include watercolor painting, mixed media art, calligraphy, and floral arrangement classes.
-One such example is the Gesture Drawing Class, led by former Disney animator Todd Bright, which will teach guests the foundational practice of gesture drawing to quickly illustrate and convey a story.
+Call 407-WDW-TOUR to book the dining packages or the Interactive Workshops.

 While I understand the basis for rebuffing these efforts, particularly as the extension of the Epcot Food & Wine and Flower & Garden Festivals seems to be for the sole purpose of selling more snacks and booze.
 The marketplace booths at both are incredibly lucrative, and offer high margins for Disney.